A Consistent and Scalable Algorithm for Best Subset Selection in Single Index Models: Abstract

-Analysis of high-dimensional data has led to increased interest in both single index models (SIMs) and best subset selection.
-SIMs provide an interpretable and flexible modeling framework for high-dimensional data, while best subset selection aims to find a sparse model from a large set of predictors.
-However, best subset selection in high-dimensional models is known to be computationally intractable.
-Existing methods tend to relax the selection, but do not yield the best subset solution.
-In this paper, we directly tackle the intractability by proposing the first provably scalable algorithm for best subset selection in high-dimensional SIMs.
-Our algorithmic solution enjoys the subset selection consistency and has the oracle property with a high probability.
+Analysis of high-dimensional data has led to increased interest in both single index models (SIMs) and the best-subset selection.
+SIMs provide an interpretable and flexible modeling framework for high-dimensional data, while the best-subset selection aims to find a sparse model from a large set of predictors.
+However, the best-subset selection in high-dimensional models is known to be computationally intractable. { Existing proxy algorithms are appealing but do not yield the best-subset solution.
+In this paper, we directly tackle the intractability by proposing a provably scalable algorithm for the best-subset selection in high-dimensional SIMs.} We directly proved the subset consistency and oracle property for our algorithmic solution, distinguishing it from other state-of-the-art support recovery methods in SIMs.
 The algorithm comprises a generalized information criterion to determine the support size of the regression coefficients, eliminating the model selection tuning.
 Moreover, our method does not assume an error distribution or a specific link function and hence is flexible to apply.
-Extensive simulation results demonstrate that our method is not only computationally efficient but also able to exactly recover the best subset in various settings (e.g., linear regression, Poisson regression, heteroscedastic models).
+Extensive simulation results demonstrate that our method is not only computationally efficient but also able to exactly recover the best-subset in various settings (e.g., linear regression, Poisson regression, heteroscedastic models).

 {\it Keywords:} Subset Selection Consistency, Single Index Models, High Dimensional Data, Splicing Algorithm, Generalized Information Criterion

 \spacingset{1.9}